-Such movements led to a consolidated central government budget surplus of HRK 1.8bn.
-By contrast, in the same period previous year, the consolidated central government budget recorded a deficit of HRK 0.2bn.
-The surplus that was generated at state budget level was deposited at accounts with commercial banks to be used for financing of current expenditures and government investments in the upcoming period.
+Such developments led to a consolidated central government budget surplus of HRK 3bn, which was entirely generated at the state budget level.
+The surplus, which was deposited in accounts with commercial banks, will be used to finance current expenditures and government investments in the upcoming period.